alae-touba/software-engineering-notes/java-ee-spring/readme.md

     }
     ```

-    whats the use of mappedBy? to tell hibernate not to create a column for instructor field in the instructors_details table, because this collumn is mapped by the instructorDetail field (which means the instructor_detail_id column in instructors table) of the Instructor class.
+    whats the use of mappedBy? to tekk hibernate not to create a column for instructor field in the courses table, because this collumn is mapped by the instructorDetail field (which means the instructor_detail_id column in instructors table) of the Instructor class.

 * creating instructor and its instructor detail